 A fireplace is a hearth or open grate designed to contain a fire for interior decoration and heating.
 Fireplace doors are used to control the release of warm air into the room and are designed to retain the maximum amount of heat inside the room and direct the smoke upwards.

 Traditional fireplaces are made of masonry materials, but wood-burning stoves can also be considered fireplaces if the flue is fully integrated into the housing and if the volume is high enough for efficient combustion.
+Find out how you can avail of professional fireplace repair indianapolis for the lowest price.

 Fire Pit – A Brief Overview